The trend is your friend. Every investor has heard it.

-On the other hand, energy is cheap.
+On the other hand, energy is still cheap.
 Inflation and interest rates are low.
 We have unprecedented monetary and fiscal stimulus.
-And third quarter GDP growth – when announced by the Bureau of Economic Analysis next week – will almost certainly show the biggest quarterly increase in economic activity in U.S. history.
+And the Federal Reserve just announced that U.S. household net wealth just reached a record $130.2 trillion.

 Those trends are positive.
 So what’s an investor to do?

 Start by understanding that some trends – like the ones just mentioned – are short term.
 They can and will change quickly and without notice.

 But other trends are decades or centuries long.
 They may change, but far less often.

 For investors, these long-term trends are both the most rewarding and the safest to follow.

 Best of all, they are almost entirely positive.
 Yet the vast majority of investors don’t recognize them.

 It’s a new book by my friend Ron Bailey – author of The End of Doom and Reason magazine’s science correspondent – and Marian L. Tupy, a senior fellow at the Cato Institute’s Center for Global Liberty and Prosperity.